hotosm/toolbox/training materials/1-7_Hardware.md

 **When planning to use OpenMapKit:**

 To enable OpenMapKit to run fluently and be able to handle larger background maps (in 'mbtiles' format) and OSM data, please make sure that phones have:
-* At least 2 GB of RAM
+* At least 1.5, but preferably 2 GB of RAM
 * Preferably 16 GB of storage
 * A modern Android version (6.0+)